JamesWWilson/JamesWWilson.github.io/_posts/2019-03-12-Parking-Violations-at-UCLA.md

 use some further investigation.

-For instance; several of the violation descriptions and street names are often mismtached, and need to be cleaned and aggregated.
+For instance; several of the violation descriptions and street names are often mismatched, and need to be cleaned and aggregated.

 <table>
 <thead>